jeremiedecock/pyax12/README.rst

 MacOSX
 -------

+..
 Note:
+..

-    The following installation procedure has been tested to work with Python 3.4 under MacOSX 10.6 (*Snow Leopard*).
+..
+The following installation procedure has been tested to work with Python
+..
+3.5 under MacOSX 10.9 (*Mavericks*).
+..
 It should also work with recent MacOSX systems.

 You can install, upgrade, uninstall PyAX-12 with these commands (in a terminal)::